-There is a lot more to breathing than meets the eye.
+There is more to breathing than meets the eye.
 While it’s an unconscious function, and something we don’t “have” to think about, there is a lot of benefit to bringing focused attention to our breath.

 Soon after leaving our home in 2009 we were advised by psychologist Dr. Robert Crago to learn how to breathe.
 Dr. Crago, a co-author of the paper “Psychological, Neuropsychological, and Electrocortical Effects of Mixed Mold Exposure,” has worked with dozens of adults and children exposed to mold and was one of the first professionals to validate for us that indeed our exposure was adversely impacting our brains.